matheusfenolio/Class-SQL-Methods/v2/README.md

 # SQLMethods Class

 It's a class with static functions to make easy the use with databases in C# projects.
 This is the version 2.
-Now you have compatibility with SqlServer, MySql and Oracle.
+Now you have compatibility with SqlServer, MySql, Oracle and PostgreSql.

 ### References

-Please, note of you need to add 3 references to you project.
+Please, note of you need to add 4 references to you project.

 * Newtonsoft.Json
 * MySql.Data
 * Oracle.ManagedDataAccess
+* Npgsql

 ### Configuration file